-Malignant mesothelioma is a circumferential tumour and so not easy to establish a long axis diameter.
-A proposed method to consistently measure these lesions is to take maximum tumour depth at anatomically reproducible landmarks 2:
+Malignant mesothelioma is a circumferential tumor and so not easy to establish a long axis diameter.
+A proposed method to consistently measure these lesions is to take maximum tumor depth at anatomically reproducible landmarks 2:

 - complete response in lymph nodes: this is defined as nodal short axis diameter of <10 mm on follow-up (as opposed to disappearance in target lesions)

 - lesion in an area not covered at baseline: this is considered to be progressive disease (PD) according to RECIST 1.1

 - equivocal new lesions: a clear-cut new lesion, i.e. one not attributable to technical difference between examinations or pathology besides metastases, is evidence of PD.
 However, equivocal new lesions should be followed until their nature is certain.
 Once they are confirmed as new lesions, PD is assigned to the date where they were first seen.